-In recognition of Friday the 13th (the first of three in 2015), I thought a special Movie Poster REDUX featuring a few redesigned movie posters for the classic 1980 horror film “Friday the 13th” which, with its many sequels, is the highest grossing horror franchise of all-time.
+In recognition of Friday the 13th, I thought a special post featuring a few alternate movie posters for the classic 1980 horror film “Friday the 13th” would be in order.
+The 12 films (never kill off your golden goose!) add up to the 15th highest grossing horror franchise of all-time.

 But how did we get here?
 According to Phillips Stevens, Jr., associate professor of anthropology at the University at Buffalo (SUNY), “There were 13 people at the table (at the Last Supper) and the 13th was Judas.
 The Last Supper was on a Thursday, and the next day was Friday, the day of crucifixion.
 When ’13’ and Friday come together, it is a double whammy.”
 It’s also possible that the publication of Thomas W. Lawson’s popular novel of 1907 “Friday, the Thirteenth”, contributed to disseminating the superstition.
 In the novel, an unscrupulous broker takes advantage of the superstition to create a Wall Street panic on a Friday the 13th.

 Surely, the “Friday the 13th” film series didn’t help (thanks, Jason!).
 So, enjoy the posters (clicking on the image will take you to the artist’s webpage)…and don’t lose your head this weekend, OK?